IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

     * Language does not matter
 * Sentential Revelation
   * The actual sentences and words of the text
-  * The original Hebrew and Greek of the Bile
+  * The original Hebrew and Greek of the Bible
-  * The original uses word meaning(s), word plays, idioms, rhymes
+  * The original uses word meanings, word plays, idioms, rhymes
     * Translations cannot capture all of those at once
 * Verbal Inspiration is Sentential